openiddict/openiddict-documentation/guides/getting-started/using-microsoft-dev-tunnels.md

 ### Configure the issuer

-In order to use this tunnel now, you need to set the `IssuerUrl` in the client project (e.g. `MauiProgram.cs`)
+In order to use this tunnel now, you need to change the `Issuer` in the client project (e.g. `MauiProgram.cs`).

 ```csharp
     // Register the OpenIddict client components.
     .AddClient(options =>